-First we can emerge new services.
+First, we can emerge new services.
 This includes creating new services and adding services to a product.
 As well as ad-hoc innovation.
-Secondly we can enhance an existing service.
-In this case we are usually creating incremental or improvement innovations.
+Secondly, we can enhance existing service.
+In this case, we are usually creating incremental or improvement innovations.
 And finally, we can expand an existing service.
-By expanding I mean two two things.
+By expanding I mean two things.
 We can bring another part of a service into our scope.
 Or, we can take an existing service and split into two or more new services.

 But, before we dig into these I want to support our exploration with a model we can appeal to.
 So here it comes.

 What is a service, if not a set of service characteristics?

 We’ll attempt to both explain and categorise service innovations in terms of the changes the customer sees.
 Though of course changes visible to the customer will probably require changes in other “bits” involved in the service delivery.